 Key to this coordination is the ability to include multiple agencies in decision-making at the project level on affordable housing developments in the City.
 Coordination also exists at the level of individual project funding decisions.
-Members of the Mayor's Office of Housing and Community Development, Department of Homelessness and Supportive Housing (HSH) and the OCII as successor to the San Francisco Redevelopment Agency (OCII) comprise the Citywide Affordable Housing Loan Committee.
+Members of MOHCD, HSH and OCII (as successor to the San Francisco Redevelopment Agency) comprise the Citywide Affordable Housing Loan Committee.
 This committee makes funding recommendations to the Mayor for affordable housing development throughout the City or to the OCII Commission for affordable housing under its jurisdiction.
 MOHCD works closely with OCII, and HSH to issue requests for qualifications (RFQs) or notices of funding availability (NOFAs) on a regular basis to seek applications for particular types of developments.
 NOFAs are generally issued for projects to serve specific populations (family renters, single adults, seniors, people requiring supportive services, etc.), while RFQs are generally issued for specific development sites.
 Staff develops funding and general policy recommendations to the Loan Committee.

-The Roles of Local Government Entities in Affordable Housing Production
+Roles of Local Government Entities in Affordable Housing Production